 P.S.
 If you’re one of those people who enjoys eating the cookie dough more than the actual cookies (I feel you!), then check out these Chocolate Chip Cookie Dough Bites next!

-Use a large cookie scoop or two heaping tablespoons of cookie dough to shape your cookies.
+Use a large cookie scoop or 4 tablespoons of cookie dough to shape your cookies.
 Place them on a large, lined baking sheet, leaving a couple inches in between each.

 Heat rises, so the top rack of your oven is often significantly hotter than the bottom rack.
 If you place one cookie sheet on the top rack and one on the bottom, there will be a noticeable difference in texture and baking time.